762209/meetroom/README.md

 alexei.filipov | 123
 dmitrii.kuznetsov | 123

-If you want reserve meeting room click on the button "Забронировать комнату" and on the opened page insert a start time, duration, title, guest username (login of another user) and description.
+If you want reserve meeting room click a date in the header table and on the opened page insert a start time, duration, title, guest username (login of another user) and description.
 If you want to see a full detail you need click on the event card.
+Also you can update or delete object on detail page.

 ## Сonstraints